oldgaffers/oldgaffers.github.io/editors-guide.md

 ## Adding a boat

-New boat's are added by clicking on the link on the boat browser.
+New boats are added by clicking on the link on the boat browser.
 This opens up a form (on Jotform.com) which takes the user step through the process.

 When a boat form is submitted an email to the boat register editors with three buttons: